wendyverdonk93/docs/content/faq/finance/set-up-twinfield-instructions.md

 ## Twinfield Import Instructions

-1. Log into your Twinfield account and select the _Cash & Banks_ section in the menu.
+1. Log into your Twinfield account and select the _Cash & Banks_ section in the menu
-2. Select _Cash & Banks_ one more time.
+2. Select _Cash & Banks_ one more time
-3. Insert a new code in the _Code_ line, give it a e.g. name MSPAY and press _Next_.
+3. Insert a new code in the _Code_ line, give it a e.g. name MSPAY and press _Next_
-4. Fill in the required details as Account number, Account name, IBAN, BIC, General ledger account.
+4. Fill in the required details as Account number, Account name, IBAN, BIC, General ledger account
-5. Go back to the main _Cash & Banks_ section and select _Drag and drop bank statements or browse_.
-Upload the MT940 statement generated in MultiSafepay Control.
+5. Go back to the main _Cash & Banks_ section and select _Drag and drop bank statements or Browse_
+6. Upload the MT940 statement generated in MultiSafepay Control